typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `(input) => output`

-set gets & setters for fields, it is not virtual
--> both get & set must be defined all the time, even when you just want to use one, we are sorry
+set gets & setters for fields, it is not virtual -> both get & set must be defined all the time, even when you just want to use one

 Example: